This post includes affiliate links.

 Here are some additional photos using this stitch but using different colors:

-The right picture above shows how it looks like from the inside/wrong side.
+The right picture above shows how it looks from the inside/wrong side.
+I think it looks very pretty on the wrong side too!

 Below is where the color changes happen.
 This is a view from the wrong side.

 A close up of the stitch is seen below.
-So pretty.
+Such an easy switch to hook placement and you can have a stitch that is so pretty.

 Below, you can also watch a video on how to create this stitch from the beginning.